 Textpattern 4.8.5 is nearly ready for you.
 Since the release of Textpattern 4.8.4 in November 2020, the Textpattern development team have further improved our content management system for users around the world.
 The headline changes include enhanced support and bug fixes around the recently-released PHP 8.0, tweaks to tag attributes, and handling of PHP within articles & forms for users with lower permissions levels.

 We are intending for Textpattern 4.8.5 to be the final release in the 4.8 series.
+Edit: this is no longer the case.
 Work is already underway on Textpattern 4.9, a ‘big’ release in our terms, and we will give it our full development attention when we know Textpattern 4.8 has flown the nest.

 The collaborative nature of Textpattern development means code can be downloaded from our GitHub project repository at any time during the active development process.
 As we approach a new release, development is frozen on that version and our focus switches to testing.
 This is a userbase call-to-action that widens our reach for systems we can deploy to.
 It’s vitally important that Textpattern works well on a wide range of supported environments, and our scope for this testing is much broader when we can engage with enthusiastic testers with access to various types of hosting usually outside our reach.
 Time and attention spent on testing the pre-release code will reap benefits for everyone involved: you’ll be a part of the team of people making Textpattern 4.8.5 as good as it can be.

 If you’re experienced with Textpattern, whether you’re an administrator, power user or part of our street team, and you have access to a web server on which our software can be installed, we’d really appreciate you testing the latest snapshot of the pre-release Textpattern 4.8.5.
 If you find anything out of place, or unexpected behaviour, we want to hear from you as soon as possible.